Department of Justice is now the Department of Communities and Justice. Find out more >

-For service by post on an individual or a company, the date of service is the fourth working day after it was posted.
-For service on a business operating under a business name, or a partnership, the date of service is at the end of seven days after it was posted.
+For service by post on an individual, a company, a business operating under a business name or a partnership, the date of service is the seventh working day after it was posted.

 If your statement of claim form was posted by the court, you can call the court to find out the date it was posted.